Foxandxss/angular-tips/source/_posts/2015-06-05-why-will-angular-2-rock.markdown

 Both `ui-bootstrap` and `AngularStrap` fixed this issue long ago by prefixing their directives, but in Angular 2 even when that is still recommended to prefix your directives, the end users won't have to deal with your bad decisions.

-If you're not convinced enough at this point, you can import `CORE_DIRECTIVES` from `angular2/angular2` and use that to import all core directives in your component.
+That being said, all core directives are accessible by default.

 ## $apply() what's that?